lisyarus/blog/_posts/2022-04-21-compute-blur.md

 (there's no 32x64 or 64x64 workgroup size since this exceeds the maximum workgroup size for my GPU).

 Performance is bad for 4x4, but it stays pretty much the same for all other workgroup sizes, although there are some trends.
-This correlates nicely with my understanding that Nvidia GPUs typically execute shaders in groups of 32 (so-called warps): any workgroup size with at least 32 threads is fine, while 4x4 occupies only half of the warp and thus a lot of computational power is wasted (*serious handwaving here!*).
+This correlates nicely with my understanding that Nvidia GPUs typically execute shaders in groups of 32 (so-called warps): any workgroup size which is a multiple 32 threads is fine (it gets spread into several warps), while 4x4 occupies only half of the warp and thus a lot of computational power is wasted (*serious handwaving here!*).

 Anyways, that's still about 1.6 times worse than the non-compute naive implementation.
 Let's get deeper.